A minimum of a lower second-class UK Bachelor’s degree or an overseas qualification of an equivalent standard in Physics or a Physics-related subject.

 Students on the Physics PGCE work with a team of expert subject tutors who have all previously been classroom teachers and are actively involved with science education research, curriculum development and consultancy.
 During teaching practice, student teachers benefit from the support of subject specialist mentors within our network of over 200 schools throughout Greater London and beyond, ensuring each has the opportunity to become a skilled and confident teacher.

-The Physics PGCE course offers unique opportunities including teaching sessions at museums and Kew Gardens, and residential trips, developing students’ understanding of learning science outside the classroom.
+The Physics PGCE course offers unique opportunities such as teaching sessions at museums and Kew Gardens, and residential trips, developing students\' understanding of learning science outside the classroom.

 Fees and funding

 Please see UCL website for full information about fees and costs for this programme.

 The Physics PGCE is delivered via keynote lectures, seminars, workshops, tutorials and directed study days as well as time spent in placement schools or colleges.
 Assessment is by practical teaching observation, assignments and a portfolio (which links with continuing professional development in the induction year).

 - +44 (0)20 3370 1214